danielrigler/twins/README.md

 **Some of the new features:**
 * Reverbs and delays
 * Flexible volume control
-* Tape effects, EQ
+* Tape effects, shimmer, EQ
+* Lots of granular parameters
 * Increased parameter ranges
 * Smooth transition interpolation
 * Freely assignable LFOs with randomization
 * Navigation with parameter locking
 * High-pass and low-pass filters
-+lots of other tweaks and features.
++lots of other usability tweaks and features.

 ### Requirements
 norns / norns shield